 Other wildlife is getting active too, insects start buzzing, crawling and creeping, plants emerge and begin to flower.

 When do bluebells flower?
 Find out when and other fascinating facts about native bluebell (Hyacinthpides non-scripta).
-You'll learn to to tell them apart from the non-native Spanish bluebells and why they are so important to our woods, wildlife and well-being.
+You'll learn to to tell them apart from non-native bluebells and why they are so important to our woods, wildlife and well-being.